19234 Blog 1200×675

 I suggest that my athletes consider this time just another critical piece of their annual training plan, or as the link to their next season.
 Remember, what you do in this transition period will have an impact on the year to come, so you don’t want to go full couch potato.
 There is a fine line between getting the mental and physical rest you need, and taking a big hit to your overall fitness.
 Here are few “lessons learned” from working with athletes in their transition period:

 Transition season is a great time to do all the activities you missed during the training and racing season.
 Whether it be backpacking, a century ride, or even just a day hike with the family and dogs, now is the time to have no agenda.
 Just try to remain active at least five days a week with two days’ rest.
-If you feel like resting a little more, then do so—but remember it is important to continue building that physiological foundation to be prepared for the rigors of base training.
+If you feel like resting a little more, then do so — but remember, it’s important to continue building that physiological foundation so you can be prepared for the rigors of base training.
 It will be here before you know it!

 Review Your Season